datacarpentry/astronomy-python/_episodes/05-join.md

 {: .output}

-Notice that the index in `candidate_df` has become an unnamed column in `read_back_csv`.
+Notice that the index in `candidate_df` has become an unnamed column in `read_back_csv` and a new index has been created.
 The Pandas functions for writing and reading CSV files provide options to avoid that problem, but this is an example of the kind of thing that can go wrong with CSV files.